jessvb/zhorai/README.md

 # To be implemented

+- [ ] Make it possible to switch animals in module 2 (drop down menu?)
-- [ ] Add method to delete / edit sentences spoken to Zhorai
+- [ ] Add method to edit sentences spoken to Zhorai
-- [ ] Implement server backend
+- [ ] Implement histogram in module 3
 - [ ] Update README with necessary packages/libraries